ICAEW to incorporate emerging technologies into the ACA qualification

 Mark Protherough, ICAEW Executive Director, Learning & Professional Development said: “We plan to incorporate the use of Inflo in each of the Audit and Assurance and Corporate Reporting exams, from 2021 onwards.
 The exam will task students with reviewing company data as well as a variety of visualisations and results from performing data analytics.
 Students will be required to analyse and interpret the results, provide commentary, justify their actions and articulate the conclusions they draw.
 In the Corporate Reporting exam, students will also be provided with advance information on a client’s interim results to read and assimilate before the exam, followed by the client’s full year being provided in the exam itself.

 Many accountancy firms worldwide, from the largest mid-tier to the smallest independent firms, have integrated Inflo into their audit, tax and advisory work, which is why ICAEW decided to collaborate with them.
-They are also working together to develop an Education Partnership Programme, which will ultimately be made available to organisations that train and examine accountancy.
+They are also working together to develop an Education Partnership Programme, which will ultimately be made available to organisations that train and examine accountancy and help earn ACA qualification.

 Mark Edmondson, Inflo CEO said: “Having qualified with ICAEW myself, I have experienced first-hand the opportunities presented by obtaining the ACA qualification.
 Yet the world of business is different now from when I sat my exams.
 The role of accountants is rapidly changing and technology is the accelerant behind this change.
 Through embracing the resultant skills challenge and by incorporating emerging technologies within the ACA, ICAEW is ensuring that the accountancy profession remains attractive to those at the beginning of their career, while providing the skills and experience needed to have a long and successful one.”

 ICAEW has already performed pilot testing, where current students with a broad range of technology experience attempted modified Audit and Assurance and Corporate Reporting exams.
-Feedback was very positive, in particular that the skills being taught and assessed better reflected how many students now work.
+Feedback was very positive, in particular, that the skills being taught and assessed better reflected how many students who are qualified now work.